Table of Contents Show

 Another typical reason students do this is to stimulate a “genuine” LSAT without having to prepare.

 In both circumstances, the LSAT frequently reveals a grim truth.
 To do well on this test, you must prepare.
 Of course, there are exceptions, but they aren’t the norm.
-Since we have already discussed how many times can you take the LSAT, let us look at some other important aspects of the LSAT.
+Since we have already discussed, let us look at some other important aspects of the LSAT.

 Getting into Law School is difficult, but not impossible.
 And not getting desired scores in the LSAT isn’t the end of the world.
 It just implies that you must study harder and try again.